 My brother in law had recommended Jib-Jab, a hot dog shop from his neck of the woods, and only a few minutes from our Scrooge McDuckian trove of material wealth.
 For the love of Cthulu, get the fucking cheddar dog.
 Nothing else matters.
 Maybe dem fries doe.
 We locked the last few wisps of real world up along with winter coats and other things we were glad to put out of mind, then stopped at a wetlands preserve just up the road.
 Even in my grouch-state, an Ohio boy could appreciate the stubborn goldenrod and wildflowers left standing in the chill, hairy-backed, mouthbreathing of an incipient Fall.

 With the rain beginning to fall, we hopped back into the car and headed for the foothills of the Appalachian Mountains.
 We drove past, under and through coal power plants and no-horse towns, wending through the hills and mountains of West Virginia.
-We arrived in Wheeling at the McClure Hotel around 9, a place that clearly meant something when my part of the country didn’t have to make shit up to feel like they meant anything.
+We arrived at the McClure Hotel in Wheeling around 9, a place that clearly meant something when my part of the country didn’t have to fabricate history to feel like they meant anything.

 The rain persisted as we made our way towards Wheeling, West Virginia.
 Our path took us past sloping hillsides dotted with coal plants, their orange lights emanating a celestial luminescence in the twilight.
 They reminded me of the return trips home from New York as a child, my drowsy eyes canvassing the stretch of refineries along the Jersey highway – their lights reflected off the smoke billowing from their stacks, spawning a grave haze, dimly lit against the night.
 J and I quietly wondered at their majesty, these urban constellations.